painayan18/CS-chatbot/README.md

+# CS-chatbot

 Chatbot for customer support using RAG with PDF file input.